Alexis-Bll/network-lab-portfolio/README.md

 # Network Lab Portfolio

-This repository showcases my hands-on networking labs built in **EVE-NG**, designed to simulate real-world enterprise environments.
+This repository showcases my hands-on lab work and technical projects, focused on building real-world IT and networking skills.

-The goal of this portfolio is to demonstrate my ability to **design, configure, and troubleshoot network infrastructure** using technologies aligned with the **Cisco CCNA**.
+The aim of this portfolio is to demonstrate my ability to design, configure, and troubleshoot systems across networking, infrastructure, and security, while continuously developing practical, job-ready experience.

 ---